Greeshmapogula/Greeshmapogula/README.md

 - Some Motivation on <a href="https://www.instagram.com/greeshma_vasanth/">Instagram</a>

-Finally,  I strongly believe that **Engineering is for Doing, not just for studying**.
+I believe automation is the key to quality and efficiency!
+Let’s connect and talk about testing, automation, and career growth. 🚀
 #### Thanks for  visiting my Profile!!